“What Does This Mean?” SALT’s Commentary on Pentecost

 Big Picture:

 1) Pentecost (from a Greek word for “fiftieth”) is the fiftieth and last day of the Easter season.
-Next week is Trinity Sunday, and then nearly six months of “Ordinary Time” begins, during which this year’s walk through the Gospel of Mark (and occasionally John) will continue.
+Next week is Trinity Sunday, and then nearly six months of “Ordinary Time” begin, during which this year’s walk through the Gospel of Mark (and occasionally John) will continue.
 From ten thousand feet, the Christian Year appears divided almost in half: about six months of holy seasons (Advent, Epiphany, Lent, Eastertide), and about six months of Ordinary Time.
 Like a pendulum swinging back and forth, or a pair of lungs breathing in and out, the church alternates between these two movements each year: high holidays and everyday life, the joys of celebration and the grunt work of growth.

 3) The passage from Ezekiel is in the context of Israel’s exile to Babylon in the sixth century BCE.
 The prophet’s symbolic vision of a valley filled with the bones of the slain evokes the death-like experience of exile itself, and God’s spirited revivification of those bones functions as a hopeful promise of renewal and restoration.